abprash/personal_guidelines/Java_OOPS_Basics.md

 ### When should you use concrete class, abstract class or interface?
-* Make a subclass only when you want to have a more spcific behaviour for a class, with overridden behaviour.
+* Make a subclass only when you want to have a more specific behaviour for a class, with overridden behaviour.
 * Make an abstract class, if you want to have a common template for many subclasses to inherit from.
 But an instance of the super class would not make sense.
 * Make an interface when you want to define a role that the other classes can play regardless of where they are in the inheritance tree.
 Or if you want to introduce selective behaviour.
 * [More info](https://stackoverflow.com/questions/479142/when-to-use-an-interface-instead-of-an-abstract-class-and-vice-versa) and [Here](https://www.javaworld.com/article/2077421/learn-java/abstract-classes-vs-interfaces.html)